 - (1) Internships generally include high-level research and study at a company.
-Note that the duration of an internship with unit of accreditation, which means to obtain credits by internship instead of minor research, must be approximately more than two weeks at a company/Institute, to addup the durations with a few Internships cannot be approved. - (2) If you wish to obtain credits by an internship, consult with your supervisor, submit "Application for Science and Technology Internship" to Kyoumu at least 2 weeks prior to the first day when you intend to start internship and determine an advisor for Internship.
+Note that the duration of an internship with unit of accreditation, which means to obtain credits by internship instead of minor research, must be approximately more than two weeks at a company/Institute, to add-up the durations with a few Internships cannot be approved . - (2) If you wish to obtain credits by an internship, consult with your supervisor, submit "Application for Science and Technology Internship" to Kyoumu at least 2 weeks prior to the first day when you intend to start internship and determine an advisor for Internship.
 You must also contact the Career Support Section for procedures beforehand.
 Note that if you apply after the deadline or if there is a deficiency in the procedure, your application for unit of accreditation will be rejected. - (3) Since all the internship(s) must be accredited before application for conferment of degree (for those who select the Survey for Doctoral Research Plan, before the Ph.D.
-Qualifying Examination), complete it and submit achievement reports to the advisor for internship and Kyoumu one month prior to application for conferment of degree (for those who select the Survey for Doctoral Research Plan, one month prior to the Ph.D.
-Qualifying Examination).
+Qualifying Examination), complete it one month prior to application for conferment of degree (for those who select the Survey for Doctoral Research Plan, one month prior to the Ph.D.
+Qualifying Examination) and submit achievement reports deemed acceptable for credit by to the advisor for internship to Kyoumu.